 - Bake until golden brown, cool completely, then chill for 2 hours.

-Soften your cream cheese quickly.
-This is a trick that I share in my Kitchen & Baking Cheat Sheet — if you’re short on time, you can just remove the foil and place your cream cheese on a microwave-safe plate, and heat it in the microwave on high for 15-20 seconds.
-It’s that easy!
+If you're short on time, you can just remove the foil and place your cream cheese on a microwave-safe plate, and heat it in the microwave on high for 15-20 seconds.
+It's that easy!

 Equipment you may need